opendr-eu/opendr/docs/reference/nanodet.md

 * **Optimization framework with Inference and result drawing example on a test image.**

-  This example shows how to perform optimization on a pretrained model and then inference and draw the resulting bounding boxes using a nanodet model that is pretrained on the COCO dataset.
-In this example first is loaded a pretrained model and then an opendr Image is used to perform optimization, in this exampel we use onnx optimization but with `--optimization` can be used one of `[jit, onnx]`.
+  This example shows how to perform optimization on a pretrained model, inference and draw the resulting bounding boxes using a nanodet model that is pretrained on the COCO dataset.
+  In this example first a pretrained model is loaded and then an image is used to perform the optimization, in this example we use onnx optimization but Jit can also be used by passing `--optimization=jit`.
-  With the *path* parameter you can choose an image file to be used as dummy input in optimization and after in inference.
+  With the *path* parameter you can define the image file to be used as dummy input for the optimization and inference.
   The optimized model will be saves in `./optimization_models` folder
   ```python
   import argparse